Is it true that you need to walk 10,000 steps a day to be healthy?

 Read on the topic:

-1. Is it true that an adult needs to drink 2 liters per day, or eight glasses, water?
+1. Is it true that an adult needs to drink 2 liters, or eight glasses, of water a day?

-2. Is it true that the body needs to arrange detox in order to remove toxins?
+2. Is it true that the body needs to detox to remove toxins?

 Our editors will receive the following text: